 Above all, he says, the client should be placed at the centre, with benefits to the client organisation well considered and articulated.
 This will help potential suppliers deliver on your needs while demonstrating to senior executives how technology investment can help deliver better, faster and cheaper business outcomes.

-5. Communicate & collaborate
+5. Communicate and collaborate

 The legal team aren’t the only ones who’ll benefit from the introduction of new technology.
 The right digital solution will influence and deliver efficiencies and savings that can be realised across multiple business units and the organisation as a whole.